What is the Difference Between Management and Administration?

 - Timely delivery: For timely delivery, it is essential that processes, production, and output are on time.
 For this, proper supervision is important since it can help prevent lags and unwanted disruptions.
 Once things are properly managed, delivery of services and products is always on or before time.

-- Less wastage: With a better-managed system, there is an exact idea about the requirement and how you can efficiently accomplish tasks.
-This prevents the use of any extra raw material, resource or funds.
+- Less wastage: With a better-managed system, there is an exact idea of the requirements and how to accomplish tasks efficiently.
+This prevents the use of extra raw materials, resources, or funds.

-- Decision-Making: Through proper management, better business decisions are made.
+- Decision-Making: Proper management leads to better business decisions.
 Since everything is aligned, you have clarity about making choices that benefit the business.

 - Achieving goals: If things are well managed at a functional level, the probability of success is higher.
 This allows you to achieve goals within time and budget.

-- Profits: If a business organization operates in a managed way, it can produce quality products and services within budget and time.
-This helps the company earn more profits.
+- Profits: A managed business organization can produce quality products and services within budget and time, helping the company earn more profits.

 What is Administration?

-The administration is a subset of management which is a systematic process of administrating management.
+Administration is a subset of management, a systematic process of administering management.
 It involves building plans, procedures, and policies and enforcing rules to achieve goals.
 Administration sets up a framework for organizations on a fundamental level.
 More precisely, it involves authorities like bureaucrats.
-The administration process involves the top-level management.
+The administration process involves top-level management.
 Administrators deal with the processes to ensure proper administration.

 Need for Administration